 To locally check if SNMP is working correctly, execute the command snmpwalk -v2c -cpublic localhost. (note the trailing dot).
 This will generate a long list of raw SNMP OIDs and their values, provided that the default SNMP community key has been left in place.
-Alternatively the ngcp-systems-tests program checks whether several expected SNMP OIDs are present.

 To locally check if SNMP notifications (or traps) are working correctly, enable the snmptrapd daemon, which will be configured by default to catch the traps sent by the localhost SNMP agent.
-The traps will show up on /var/log/ngcp/snmp.log, and a couple of traps can be generated by running ngcp-service restart snmpd.
-Even though traps generated by ngcp-snmp-agent are logged on /var/log/ngcp/snmp-agent.log, because the service responsible for sending out the traps is snmpd, checking with snmptrapd is always an additional safety check in case of problems.
+The traps will show up on /var/log/daemon.log, and a couple of traps can be generated by running ngcp-service restart snmpd.